CSI SEATTLE WA

 "I don't know."
 Bella looked flustered.
-She was in new territory herself but didn't want to admit that she almost expected him to be a bit grateful that an attractive girl had asked him out.
+She was in new territory herself, but didn't want to admit that she almost expected him to be a bit grateful that an attractive girl had asked him out.

-"Am I a charity case – do you feel sorry for me, because if so I'd rather stay at home."
+"Am I a charity case?
+Do you feel sorry for me, because if so I'd rather stay at home."

-"No Edward, I didn't ask you because I felt sorry for you" Bella replied, quite taken aback by the accusation.
-"I asked you because I've enjoyed working with you this year and I just wanted to spend one evening with you before we graduate and disappear off to different colleges and probably never see each other again."
+"No, Edward.
+I didn't ask you because I felt sorry for you," Bella replied firmly as she was quite taken aback by the accusation.
+"I asked you because I've enjoyed working with you this year and I just wanted to spend one evening with you before we graduate and disappear off to different colleges, as we probably won't ever see each other again."

-"I'm sorry Bella, I've enjoyed working with you as well" he said sheepishly, "I must admit you've made my last year at school almost bearable."
+"I'm sorry, Bella.
+I've enjoyed working with you as well," he answered sheepishly.
+"I must admit you've made my last year at school almost bearable."

 "Are you mad?"